Register to Vote

 For directions and a map to your polling place click here.

 When you go to the polls on Election Day, you will be asked to present voter identification.
-If you don't have acceptable photo ID, you can vote by signing an affidavit.
+If you don't have an acceptable photo ID, you can vote by signing an affidavit.
 The affidavit can be used by 1) voters who don't have acceptable photo ID or 2) voters who have photo ID - but didn't bring it to the polls.

 Acceptable photo ID includes: